Job plans are designed to bring consistency to how work is performed in Maximo.

 Job plans are most effective when they evolve with the operation.

-When they do, they become a reliable foundation for consistent execution and improved performance.
+When they do, they become a reliable foundation for work management discipline, consistent execution, and improved asset performance.

-This is another example of how strong data practices directly support reliability.
+This is another example of how strong data quality practices directly support reliability.